SheaStevenson/moz-iot-lirc-adapter/README.md

 This is a LIRC Adapter for the Mozilla IoT Gateway, made to work with my very specific hardware setup.

-Currently, it creates a new device for each remote control you have configured, and adds a button action for each of its commands.

 Unfortunately, it's not quite install and go - you'll have to do some work to get everything running on your own gateway, but I've tried to lead the way as much as possible.